cstrlcs/glam-js/README.md

 A simple and fast 3D math library for games and graphics.

-## Development status

-`glam-js` is currently in active development and is not yet suitable for production use.
-While some types are still missing, the Vector types have already been ported.

 ## Introduction

 `glam-js` is a TypeScript port of the incredible [glam-rs](https://github.com/bitshifter/glam-rs) library.
 Its primary objective is to provide a straightforward and efficient 3D math library for game development and computer graphics, written entirely in TypeScript.